 The downtown is beautiful, walkable, and full of unique shops.
 Every inch is manicured and well cared for, but not in a phony “planned community” kind of way.
 The town just clearly spends money on keeping everything appealing to those who value outdoor recreation and healthy living.

-The houses are gorgeous, and priced accordingly, though we learned the city is very much a “boom and bust” kind of place – subject to incredible price inflation and the emergence of high end businesses when the economy is doing well, and plummeting home values and shuttered store fronts when the economy is doing poorly.
-In other words, all the people currently plunking down $500,000 for a nine-hundred-square-foot-condo are gonna get their asses handed to them in a couple years when the economy contracts.
-People never learn….
+The houses are gorgeous, and priced accordingly, though we learned the city has, historically, been a “boom and bust” kind of place – subject to incredible price inflation and the emergence of high end businesses when the economy is doing well, and plummeting home values and shuttered store fronts when the economy is doing poorly.

 If you’ve noticed many of my photos for this post seem very dark and gray, it’s because our friendly neighborhood wildfires followed us to town.
 We got used to white skies and, at times, thick smoke that blanketed the region.